nhsbsa/nhsbsa-digital-playbook/src/development/coding-peer-review.md

 ### When reviewing

 * __Communicate__
   Let the author know that you are reviewing.
-The 👀 emoji against the author's Slack message is a quick way to let them know you're looking.
+Use the 👀 emoji against the author's Slack message as a quick way to let them know you're looking.
 * __Understand the requirement__
-  locate and read the JIRA ticket to understand what is required.
-Seek clarification from project team if needed
+  Locate and read the JIRA ticket to understand what is required.
+Seek clarification from the project team if needed.
 * __Check out code locally__
   It can be tempting to review solely in Gitlab.
 This is a major cause for merging defective code.
-* __Run build locally__
+* __Build locally__
-  Include unit and/or integration tests
+  Include unit and/or integration tests.
 * __Run and verify functionality of web application/web service against requirement__
 * __Review Sonar code quality__
 * __Review impact of the change__
-  Do not be constrained by the specific code changes: If a code change calls unchanged code, but that code appears faulty, consider the faulty code 'in scope'
+  Do not be constrained to the specific code changes: If the changed code calls unchanged code, but that code appears faulty, consider the faulty code 'in scope' of review.

 ### Guidelines for reviewing code quality